YifZhou/RECTE/docs/source/ipython_notebook/RECTE_Mechanisms.rst

 Ramp Correction Demonstrations
 ------------------------------

-The six parameters described above stays rather constant among different observations.
-What determines the ramp profiles are the initial states of the charge trap status.
+The six parameters listed above stays quite constant in different observations.
+What determines the ramp profiles are the initial states of the charge trap status and the fluence levels in the observations.
 Additionally trapped charges during the earth occulation also affects the ramp profiles.
 The initial stats and additional trapped charges are controlled by parameters ``trap_pop_s``, ``trap_pop_f``, ``dTrap_s``, and ``dTrap_f``.
 When correcting ramp